Gifu Links...

 - Rikai

 This truly amazing web portal is perfect for anyone who wants to read Japanese content in the original language, but with an assistant ready at hand for instant translations of unknown words.
 Just insert a website URL (or copy/paste some selected text) into the input box and hit GO.
 You will then be browsing through the Rikai portal with your mouse transformed into a tireless translation assistant.
 As you move the mouse over the page, the translator will actively target blocks of text it recognizes as words and instantly popup with the kana reading and English meaning (including a breakdown of individual kanji in compounds).
 There is also a reverse portal your Japanese friends can use that translates English words into Japanese.
-For those of you who are advancing in your Japanese language skills, this is a good way to easily and confidently browse content and glean information in Japanese without having to sort through the often humorous linguistic garbage that tends to come out of full-translation portals like Yahoo Babel Fish or Google Language Tools, which are nonetheless useful for those with no Japanese skills whatsoever.
+For those of you who are advancing in your Japanese language skills, this is a good way to easily and confidently browse content and glean information in Japanese without having to sort through the often humorous linguistic garbage that tends to come out of full-translation portals like Google Language Tools, which are nonetheless useful for those with no Japanese skills whatsoever.

 - Tae Kim's Japanese Guide to Learning Japanese Grammar

-Well, this guide is not actually written in Japanese (it's English), but it tries to teach you Japanese from the ground up, so to speak.
+Well, this guide is not actually written in Japanese (it's in English), but it tries to teach you Japanese from the ground up, so to speak.
 It starts with the very basics, and explains them from a perspective within the Japanese language rather than through comparison to a secondary language.
 From there it shows you all the ways in which those basic components can be arranged into larger, more complex constructions.
 A very enlightening method of studying the Japanese language, and a perfect match for anyone who has ever diagrammed sentences for fun.

 - Reviewing the Kanji